GSNI and AmeriCorps

 This outreach program will engage girls, at 37 sites across seven northern Illinois counties including, Boone, DeKalb, Kane, McHenry, Stephenson, Whiteside, and Winnebago, who are not currently served by outreach programs funded by existing generous donors.
 Project Opportunity provides the Girl Scout Leadership Experience (GSLE) to girls affected by poverty and other at-risk factors.
 These girls face barriers to participating in positive youth development programs.
 The AmeriCorps grant funding will provide the resources and AmeriCorps Members necessary to sponsor the participation of an additional 800 girls in the Girl Scout program.
 Through their participation, these 800 girls will derive the full program benefits of being a Girl Scout.

-This position is a volunteer opportunity with cash value and is responsible for bringing Girl Scout programming to underserved girls who may be struggling academically through Project Opportunity in Aurora, DeKalb, Carpentersville, Elgin, Freeport, Sterling, Boone County, McHenry County and Winnebago County.
-There is a living allowance and Education Award associated with the status of your membership.
-AmeriCorps Members will deliver programming based on the Girl Scout Leadership Experience (GSLE) in weekly, hour-long sessions.
-This programming will help girls develop a strong sense of self and improve academic attitudes.
-As a full-time member you will help identify additional populations of underserved girls, identify partners and connect with them for collaborations and recruit new volunteers from local communities to help.
+Do you want experience in youth development?
+Are you ready to give back to your community?
+Do you need money for education?
+If so, join the AmeriCorps team!
+AmeriCorps members bring Girl Scout programming to under-served girls who may be struggling academically and socially through the Project Opportunity outreach program in Aurora, DeKalb, Carpentersville, Elgin, Boone County, McHenry County, and Winnebago County.
+AmeriCorps Members will facilitate programming based on the Girl Scout Leadership Experience (GSLE) in both in-person and virtual, weekly or bi-weekly, up to hour-long sessions.
+This programming helps girls develop a strong sense of self and improve academic attitudes through activities including life skills, S.T.E.M., career exploration, and healthy relationships.
+AmeriCorps members also help plan, prepare, and facilitate programming, identify additional populations of under-served girls, identify partners and connect with them for collaborations, and recruit new volunteers from local communities.